opennetworkinglab/int-host-reporter/README.md

 ### Install the K8s cluster

 The installation of a Kubernetes cluster is basically out of scope of this document.
-You should follow the instructions to deploy the Kubernetes cluster using the installer of your choice (see Kubernetes documentation).
+You should follow the instructions to deploy the Kubernetes cluster using the installer of your choice ([see Kubernetes documentation](https://kubernetes.io/docs/setup/)).

-However, we provide [the manual installation guide](./docs/k8s-cluster-installation.md) that can be used for the testing purpose.

 ### Create K8s secret